Skip to main content

 note

-This tutorial uses GitHub REST API for demonstration purposes only.
-If you need to read data from a REST API, consider using the dlt's REST API source.
-Check out the REST API source tutorial for quick start or REST API source reference for more details.
+This tutorial uses the GitHub REST API for demonstration purposes only.
+If you need to read data from a REST API, consider using dlt's REST API source.
+Check out the REST API source tutorial for a quick start or the REST API source reference for more details.

 Create a pipeline